- Minimum GPA: 2.75

 Housing and Meals

 At the Umbra Institute, students will be housed in student apartments, or flats, which afford a high degree of independence and allow you to experience university life as Italian students would.
 Students can expect a 10-20 minute commute, by bus or other public transportation, from their housing to campus.
 Each apartment will be slightly different, but will typically house 2-8 students and include wifi access, linens, and shared kitchen facilities along with basic kitchen utensils.
 Meal plans are not included as all apartments are self-catered.
-The Umbra Institute and CIS staff will help you learn to navigate the local grocery stores and markets as well as more about general Italian apartment living.
+The Umbra Institute and Arcadia staff will help you learn to navigate the local grocery stores and markets as well as more about general Italian apartment living.

-Upon arrival in Perugia, you will meet the CIS and Umbra Institute staff who will help you get settled into your housing and provide your on-site orientation.
-All students participating in the SMCM-CIS in Perugia program are expected to attend orientation.
+Upon arrival in Perugia, you will meet the Arcadia and Umbra Institute staff who will help you get settled into your housing and provide your on-site orientation.
+All students participating in the SMCM-Arcadia in Perugia program are expected to attend orientation.
 At this time, academic contracts will be signed and the staff will cover behavioral expectations, cultural differences, and practical matters, such as internet access, cell phone services, banking, health and safety, housing issues and emergency contact information.

 While in Perugia, SMCM students are highly encouraged to get involved with the local community.
 Community engagement is the guiding philosophy behind all Umbra academic programs, and opportunities exist allowing students to take part in academic internships as well as service learning and volunteer projects.
 Thanks to the small size of the city, students are able to experience first-hand a real integration into Italian culture and way of life, combining challenging academic learning with an authentic interaction with the local community.